 Kennedy, Knox and Sheldon Traveling Fellowships

 The application process for these fellowships is completed in stages, which are described below next to the appropriate dates.
 The beginning initial deadline is November 5, 2018.
 Students who do not meet this first deadline will not be eligible to enter the competition later.
 Late applications will not be accepted.
 In addition to the GSD-specific timeline listed below, be sure to review the official instructions.
 Students are encouraged to review eligibility for each specific fellowship before applying.
 Be sure to plan ahead for requesting transcripts and letters of recommendation.
-This year, the application process will online through FAS' Centralized Application for Research and Travel (CARAT).
+Students will submit their application through FAS' Centralized Application for Research and Travel (CARAT).
 All materials will need to be submitted through that system.
-For questions about the GSD timeline, please contact Keith Gnoza at 617-495-5455, or firstname.lastname@example.org.
+For any questions about the GSD timeline, please contact Keith Gnoza at 617-495-5455, or email@example.com.

 The schedule is as follows:

-November 5, 2018: Applicants must submit, by email (email@example.com), PDFs of the following two items:
+November 5, 2018: Applicants must submit, by email (firstname.lastname@example.org), PDFs of the following items:

 - A cover letter indicating your name, program at the GSD, and name of Fellowship you are applying for, destination, project period, statement of purpose, and the two names of individuals who will be providing letters of reference on your behalf (at least one should be a Harvard faculty member).
 The actual reference letters are not needed until the final deadline.